GemmaButcher-dev/freestyle_dance/README.md

     overload.

     * There is no more than 3 clicks from one point of the site to the end of the navigation to another part of the site.
-    * Use of a clear navbar, footer and hyperlinks ensure this.
+    * Use of a clear navigation bar, footer and hyperlinks ensure this.
     * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10 seconds to reduce cognitive overload
       and automatically reducing the need for an additional button or link to.

 7. The feel is engaging and informative.

-    * The hero image provies an immediate user visual stimulation on both the home page and competition page.
+    * The hero image provies an immediate visual stimulation on both the home page and competition page.
     * There is a fully responsive youtube iframe video of a freestyle competiton performance on the competition page which offers engaging visual and audio stimulation that the users has full control over at all times.
 An example of this is viewed [here](docs/testing/iframe_screenshot.png)
     * Information across the site lets the user know what the topic is and how they can become invoved in the dance genre.